RsGoksel/Genetic-Algorithm-Solutions/Game_Solutions/readme.md

+GAME SOLUTIONS with GENETIC ALGORITHMS

-In this work, the approach of solving the games with Genetic Algorithms has 3 main classes.
+In this work, the approach to solving games with Genetic Algorithms consists of three main classes.

   * Brain (Neural Network)
   * Agent